 The Research: J-PAL affiliates evaluated the Graduation approach in seven countries across a diverse set of contexts and implementing partners.

-The Graduation approach combines six complementary interventions into a comprehensive livelihoods program.
-Implemented together over two years, the program is a “big push” to help those living in ultra-poverty to transition to more secure livelihoods.
-The six components are:
+Originally developed in 2002 by Bangladeshi nonprofit organization BRAC, the Graduation approach combines six complementary interventions into a comprehensive livelihoods program for poor women.
+Implemented together over two years, the program provides a big push to help those living in ultra-poverty transition to more secure livelihoods.
+The six components of the program are:

 - Productive asset: One-time transfer of a productive asset such as a cow, goat, or supplies for petty trade

 - Technical skills training: Training to manage the productive asset

 - Consumption support: Regular cash or food support for a few months to a year